near/docs/docs/local-setup/running-testnet.md

 ## Intro

-This will teach you how to set up a node that syncs with the official testnet/betanet.
+This will teach you how to set up a node that syncs with the official TestNet/BetaBet.
 You can take a look at the core code found here: [https://github.com/nearprotocol/nearcore](https://github.com/nearprotocol/nearcore)

 If you want to run a node, and then become a validator, read below and then follow these instructions.

-## Nearup Installation
+## `nearup` Installation
-The steps in this document will require nearup to run the node.
-You can install nearup by following the instructions at https://github.com/near/nearup (follow instructions under prerequisites and install sections).
+The steps in this document will require `nearup` to run the node.
+You can install `nearup` by following the instructions at https://github.com/near/nearup (follow instructions under prerequisites and install sections).

 ## Setup